farouk4134/CyberRook-Projects/README.md

 I'm Umar Farouk Ahmad, a passionate cybersecurity enthusiast and recent graduate in Computer Information Systems.
 I have a strong background in IT Support, system administration, and security fundamentals.
 Over the years, I’ve transitioned my curiosity into practical experience by building hands-on SOC labs, automating detection workflows, and integrating security tools into realistic simulations.

-With certifications in CompTIA Security+ and ISC2, I’m now focused on growing as a Security Operations Center (SOC) Analyst (Tier 1) — mastering detection, response, and continuous learning through labbing and experimentation.
+With certifications in CompTIA Security+ and ISC2, and EC Council CSA I’m now focused on growing as a Security Operations Center (SOC) Analyst (Tier 1) — mastering detection, response, and continuous learning through labbing and experimentation.

 🎯 Objective